Nashville, Arkansas: High schools

 Nashville High School is a public secondary school for students in grades 10 through 12, and is accredited by both the Arkansas State Board of Education and the North Central Association.
-The high school is administered by the Nashville Public School District.
+The high school is administered by the Nashville School District.
 In the 2006–07 school year, Nashville High School had 43 teachers and a student enrollment of 390, with a student/teacher ratio of 9:1.

 In 2010, the Nashville Junior High School Quiz Bowl team won the National Championship in Quiz Bowl.
 The event was held in New Orleans, Louisiana.
 The High School Quiz Bowl team won the State 4A Championship in 2012.

 In addition to academic coursework, Nashville High School has active chapters in FCCLA, FFA, and the National Honor Society.
 Nashville High School has participated in the EAST Initiative since 2001.

 The Nashville Scrappers compete in interscholastic sports under the sanction of the Arkansas Activities Association in sports such as football, basketball, baseball, cheerleading, cross country running, golf, softball, track and field, tennis, and trap shooting.
 Nashville High School sports teams compete at the class 4A level.
 Nashville High School celebrated its 100th year in high school football in 2009.